Best 70-inch TVs in 2023 – our top 70″ smart TV picks

 Hisense is an interesting brand of TV.
 It’s not a top-tier manufacturer, but some of its TVs perform really well in the mid-range, with some impressive features.

 This isn’t really one of those: as we’ve said, the selection of quality 70-inch TVs is a little limited.
-Instead, this is a solid and reliable 70-inch TV at a really good price point.
+Instead, this is a decent 70-inch TV at an excellent price.

-It’s 4K and has both Dolby Vision and HDRO10 formats, which means that colors are more realistic and details are nice and sharp.
-It also has Android TV, one of the better smart platforms available, with a ton of apps to download and smooth controls with limited lag.
+It’s 4K and comes with Dolby Vision, which means that colors are more realistic and details are nice and sharp.
+It also has Google TV, one of the better smart platforms available, with a ton of apps to download and smooth controls with limited lag.

 Just don’t expect a super-bright picture with amazingly vibrant colors.
-It’s pretty good, but the Hisense A6G won’t blow you away.
+It’s pretty good, but the Hisense 70A6H won’t blow you away.
 For this price though, and for a 70-inch TV, you really can’t complain.
 You can check out some of the latest and greatest from the brand without list of the best Hisense TVs.

 Top features and considerations